 On January 20, 1969, within three weeks of the blaze, he named James Pender Sr., his son-in-law, as vice president and the new general manager.
 Ninety days later, with Pender in charge, full retail operations resumed in leased space while a search for a new, permanent location forged ahead.

 Pender favored a five-acre farmhouse site in rural Newington for the construction of Rockingham Electric’s new home, about halfway between Portsmouth and Dover.
 Although virtually all of the company’s advisors, bankers, customers and vendors frowned on the seemingly remote location, Pender believed it could draw customers from throughout the region.
 Pender convinced Clifford that this controversial location was the key to the company’s future.

 In April 1969, Herb Clifford purchased the Newington land, demolished the farmhouse and once again signaled a new era of corporate growth and vitality.
-Within a year, Rockingham Electric moved into its new building at 175 River Road, conveniently located “right by the Newington bridge” where it was seen by thousands of commuters daily.
+Within a year, Rockingham Electric moved into its new building at 175 River Road (now Shattuck Way), conveniently located “right by the Newington bridge” where it was seen by thousands of commuters daily.
 Within a year, a 3200 square-foot retail lighting showroom was added to accommodate the burgeoning homeowner trade.